SydalsITC/blog/posts/esptool_docker_image.md

 Disadvantages:
 * You need [Docker](https://www.docker.com/) installed and the daemon running.
-* This way needs more (temporary) diskspace, as the image might grow to 505 MB.
+* This way needs more (temporary) diskspace, as the image might grow to about 500 MB.

 ## Sonoff POW Elite
 A last word about the above mentioned Sonoff POW Elite, often also refered to as POWR316D.
 I tried to